 Win+X is such a shortcut key once pressed together invokes commonly used system tools and basic features like PowerShell, Task Manager, Event Viewer and so on.
 Since Microsoft didn’t name it specifically, users call the menu as Power Menu, Quick Link, or even sometimes Administrator Menu.
-However, for a long time, people from all corners struggled to remove or add shortcuts to Win+X Power User Menu in Windows 10.
+However, for a long time, people from all corners struggled to remove or add shortcuts to Win+X Power User Menu in Windows 11 and 10.
 Well, the wait is over as an expert named Rafael Rivera stepped up with the utmost way.

 Power User Menu alternatively Windows logo+X keyboard shortcut combination comes super handy to access necessary functions.
 The process would be more effective once you can customize it as you want to.
 The tool developed by Rafael Rivera is one easiest as well as hustle free utility ever in this respect.
 You probably be waiting so long to include Shortcuts to Win+X Menu and we can understand the dire need.
 Therefore, no more wasting of time better be started –